thurm64/miton.si/sitelen/md/echo_patch.md

 ### Step 8 (optional but useful): Install Spark Mini
 Spark mini allows you to join private lobbies with a link, as currently parties do not work properly on Standalone: https://ignitevr.gg/spark-mini/
 Download and install the Quest APK.
+Make sure you toggle on "Enable API Access" in the "Net Status" settings of Echo VR.
+Then you should be able to go into a private match, open the quest menu, open spark mini, and get a link to share with other people.

 *nimi (tags):* `echo vr, kokosila`